Skiing In Utah

 When to Come

-Storm doors usually swing open in late November and keep delivering into April.
+Storm doors usually swing open in late November and remain open until April.
 January - March is prime time for cold storms and that trademark Wasatch fluff.

-If you want to read an interesting anecdotal post about February snow in Utah (we seem to get our biggest storms in February), go here.
+If you'd like to read an interesting anecdotal post about February snow in Utah (we seem to experience our biggest storms in February), go here.

 Early and late season can be sneaky good on the right pattern.
 Watch the weather reports and be flexible.